 The Museum continues to improve its research area.
 Our library covers many local topics, from early rock formations to history of the fur trade and our cultural diversity.
 Volunteers are working at compiling an alphabetic listing of area obituaries that is availabe to the public.
-We continue to work toward having our 100-year-old newspaper collection photographed and on line.
+We are finalizing work that will see the last of our 100-year-old newspaper collection photographed and available on a public computer.
+The plan is to have these online one day, so no one needs to come into the museum to access the digitized files.
+Someday!
 Whether you are a genealogist in search of family information, or a historian compiling photographs and archival documentation for academic research, museum staff can help you get started.

 Community partnerships are important in developing the museum’s exhibits, events and programming.
 In recent years, we have worked with two important ethnic groups – our local Ukrainian community and our Métis elders – to document their part in the founding of our area and highlight their contributions in the development of our community.

 Heritage and Community Heritage - Celebrating the Past to Ensure the Future.
 Heritage is viewed as playing an important role in the sustainability of our communities.
 Heritage Tourism has been identified as an opportunity to celebrate and benefit from local heritage while sharing it with others.
 Whether participation in a cultural activity, enjoying the natural environment or viewing our material culture, we seek to provide an experience that authentically represents the stories of our community.
-The Fort Frances Museum has strived to meet this mandate as a vibrant part of the community for over 25 years.
-Located in the heart of down town, the museum building itself reflects the built heritage of the community of Fort Frances.
+The Fort Frances Museum has strived to meet this mandate as a vibrant part of the community for 40 years.
+Located in the heart of down town, the museum building itself - 120 years old! - reflects the built heritage of the community of Fort Frances.

 The Fort Frances Museum completed Phase I of the Town of Fort Frances Heritage Tourism Project in 2007 with a newly refurbished museum.
 Phase II included moving the Lookout Tower and Logging Tug Hallett to the marina, adding wayfinding banners, signage and interpretive panels in key locations along the waterfront.
 The focus has been our heritage, a great reason to positively promote our beautiful community to others.
 We will continue to strive for excellence moving forward.